5 Signs Your Loved One May Need Wellness Check-Ins

 3. Poor Nutrition or Dehydration

 In the desert heat of Palm Springs, dehydration is an especially serious concern.
-Older adults are more vulnerable to heat-related illness, and many don't feel thirsty even when their body needs fluids.
+Older adults are more vulnerable to heat-related illness.

 4. Changes in Mood or Cognitive Sharpness

 Has your loved one become more withdrawn, anxious, or irritable?
-Are they repeating questions, forgetting conversations, or seeming confused about the day or time?
+Are they repeating questions, forgetting conversations, or seeming confused?

 These changes can be subtle and easy to dismiss — especially over the phone.
-But when someone is checking in face-to-face on a regular basis, these shifts become much easier to notice and document.
+But when someone is checking in face-to-face on a regular basis, these shifts become much easier to notice.

 5. A Home Environment That's Becoming Unsafe